saraswathyamjith/saraswathyamjith/README.md

 ## Projects & Initiatives

 ### In-Context Learning for Esoteric Programming Languages: Evaluating and Enhancing LLM Reasoning Without Fine-Tuning
-• Researching the application of LLMs for programming in esoteric languages, focusing on their ability to reason and adapt beyond their training data.
+• Researching the application of LLMs for programming in esoteric languages, focusing on their ability to reason and adapt beyond their training data. <br>
 • Evaluating a novel in-context reinforcement learning approach to enhance large language models performance on highly specialized tasks without costly overhead of retraining data.

 ### 🌲 Illegal Logging Remote Sensing Detection
-• Developed a novel machine learning approach combining radar and satellite imagery to detect selective logging in tropical forests.
+• Developed a novel machine learning approach combining radar and satellite imagery to detect selective logging in tropical forests. <br>
 • This project earned me a finalist position in the 2024 Regeneron Science Talent Search, recongition as the nation's top 40 young scientists.

 ### 👗 Fittd.